Before creating a MongoDB Atlas cluster, be mindful of the network IP range.

-My name is Ohara and I work in the Service Reliability Group (SRG) of the Media Headquarters.
+This is Ohara from the Service Reliability Group (SRG) of the Media Division.

-This article explains the IP address conflict issue in MongoDB Atlas VPC peering and how to migrate to it with minimal downtime.
+This article explains the IP address contention issue in VPC peering with MongoDB Atlas and how to migrate to it while minimizing downtime.

 Introduction

 MongoDB Atlas is a fully managed cloud database service that automates database management, allowing developers to focus on building applications.
-By using the VPC peering function from cloud environments such as GCP and AWS, you can securely connect using private IP addresses.
+It enables secure connections using private IP addresses from cloud environments such as GCP and AWS through VPC peering.

-This time, we will explain the network IP address range conflict issue that occurred when setting up VPC peering between MongoDB Atlas and GCP, and how to resolve it.
+This article explains the network IP address range conflict issue that occurred when setting up VPC peering between MongoDB Atlas and GCP, and how to resolve it.

 IP address conflict error in VPC peering configuration